ShardaTTN/Growth-Projects/README.md

 # Growth Framework Projects
 ## OverView
 This project serves as a proof-of-concept (POC) implementation of various functionalities using AWS services like ECS, SQS, S3, API Gateway, along with the implementation of a Feign client and Redis cache.
-It also utilizes Docker for containerization of application components and Kubernetes for container orchestration and management.
+It also utilizes Docker for containerization of application components and Kubernetes for container orchestration and management. the project used Eureka Server for service registration and discovery.
 The project is developed using Java 17.
 ## Features
 - Utilizes AWS ECS for containerized application deployment and management.
 - Integrates SQS (Simple Queue Service) for reliable message queuing.